swflint/swflint/README.md

 PhD student in Computer Science/Software Engineering studying Programming Languages and their empirical evaluation.
 Studying under [Robert Dyer](https://cse.unl.edu/~rdyer).

-My major interests are in how type systems effect the use of programming languages by developers, in particular, how type systems aid developers to understand and navigate code.
+My major interests are in how type systems effect the use of programming languages by developers: in particular, how type systems aid developers to understand and navigate code.

 #### Sites & Social
 <!-- TODO -->